noneUmbrella/DCFST/README.md

     pandas 1.0.3

 *** NOTE *** I have tried my best to let everyone enjoy the above accuracy of DCFST accurately.
 The ATOM in pytracking is stochastic.
 In order to eliminate the randomness as much as possible, I make a small change to ATOM.
-For users, please ensure the versions of softwares and environments you used are the same as above.
-BTW, there may be more version requirements, those are all I can think of so far.
+For users, please ensure that the versions of softwares and environments you used are the same as above.
+There may be more version requirements and those are all I can think of so far.

 Project in process ...